softwaresaved/distance-consultancy/develop/BuildDocumentsImages.md

 * Adobe PDF is the default printer
 * Adobe PDF will not prompt for a file name or display the PDF.
 To configure this:
   - Select Start => Printers and Faxes
-  - Right-click Adobe PDF => Preferences
+  - Right-click Adobe PDF => Printing Preferences...
-  - Click  Printing Preferences...
-  - Select Adobe PDF Output Folder: My Documents\*.pdf
+  - Select Adobe PDF Output Folder: My Documents\\*.pdf
   - Uncheck View Adobe PDF results
   - Click OK